How to walk 10,000 steps

 Use an activity tracker

-Pedometers have come a long way – there is now a huge range of wearable activity trackers available that are comfortable, attractive and technologically advanced.
-These devices can be great motivational tools to help you reach your goals.
+Pedometers have come a long way – there is now a huge range of fitness gadgets available that are comfortable to wear, attractive and technologically advanced, including smart watches and handy apps for your mobile phone.
+These activity trackers can be great motivational tools to help you reach your goals.
 Being able to see how you’re doing throughout the day can be an excellent way to boost your confidence, keep you focused on your aims and push you to chase the next milestone.

 Choose your goal